ImsirovicAjdin/learning-mastering-tdd-react-ed-2/commit_notes.md

 ```

 With that, we’ve done the basic scaffolding for the new select box field so that it’s ready to be populated with option elements.

+## Providing select box options
+Our salon provides a whole range of salon services.
+We should ensure that they are all listed in the app.
+We could start our test by defining our expectations, like this:

+it("lists all salon services", () => {
+  const selectableServices = [
+    "Cut",
+    "Blow-dry",
+    "Cut & color",
+    "Beard trim",
+    "Cut & beard trim",
+    "Extensions"
+  ];
+  ...
+});
+If we do this, we’ll end up repeating the same array of services in our test code and our production code.
+We can avoid that repetition by focusing our unit tests on the behavior of the select box rather than the static data that populates it: what should the select box do?

+As it turns out, we can specify the functionality of our select box with just two items in our array.
+There’s another good reason for keeping it to just two, which is that keeping the array brief helps us focus the test on what’s important: the behavior, not the data.

+That leaves the question, how do we use only two items in our test when we need six items for the production code?

+We’ll do this by introducing a new prop, selectableServices, to AppointmentForm.
+Our tests can choose to specify a value if they need to.
+In our production code, we can specify a value for the component’s defaultProps.

+defaultProps is a nifty mechanism that React offers for setting default prop values that will be used when required props are not explicitly provided.

+For our tests that don’t care about the select box values, we can avoid passing the prop and ignore it entirely in the test.
+For the tests that do care, we can provide a short, two-item array for our tests.

+HOW DO WE VERIFY THE REAL SELECT BOX VALUES?

+Testing static data does happen, just not within our unit tests.
+One place this can be tested is within acceptance tests, which we’ll look at in Part 4, Behavior-Driven Development with Cucumber.

+We’ll start with a test to ensure the first value is a blank entry.
+This is the value that’s initially selected when the user creates a new appointment: no option is selected.
+Let’s write that test now:

+Add the following test at the end of the AppointmentForm test suite.
+It specifies that the very first item in the select box is blank, meaning the user is not automatically assigned a choice from our list of services:
+it("has a blank value as the first value", () => {

+  render(<AppointmentForm />);

+  const firstOption = field("service").childNodes[0];

+  expect(firstOption.value).toEqual("");

+});